 VisAbility is one of only two service providers included in the Federal Government’s Print Disability Services Program for 2021-2024 (link opens in new window).

 The program provides funding to produce alternative formats of printed and digital material, to meet the needs of people living with a print disability and improve access to printed products for all Australians.
-This includes:

 - Large print